mardix/assembly/README.md

 - Auto rendering by returning a dict of None

-- Use Jade (Pug) template by default, but you can also use HTML.

-- Templates are mapped as the model in the class the $module/$class/$method.jade
+- Templates are mapped as the model in the class the $module/$class/$method.html

-- Markdown ready: Along with Jade and HTML, it can also properly parse Markdown
+- Markdown ready: Along with  HTML, it can also properly parse Markdown

 - Auto route can be edited with @route()